edcres/house-mate/README.md

   - Option to edit the item
 - When Edit mode is on, the user can edit or delete items by pressing a button
 - Press the floating action button to add a new item
-- The items are updated in realtime when the list is edited from another client device
+- The items are updated in real time when the list is edited from another client device

 ---